 Scroll below for our top do’s (and don’ts!) on how to welcome new team members virtually and smoothly:

-Don’t: Leave onboarding up to chance
+Don’t leave onboarding up to chance.

 We’re sure you can crank out the best jokes at any dinner party.
 That said, onboarding a new employee isn’t the time to flex your improv muscles.
-It’s important to make all new joiners feel like their onboarding and integration into their new place of work is thoughtful and thought-through, and that starts with good planning.
+It’s important to make all new employees feel like their onboarding and integration into their new place of work is thoughtful and thought-through, and that starts with good planning.

 Onboarding milestones can take place over the span of an entire year.
-It would be risky to walk into a year-long investment without some sort of plan to help guide both the new joiner and manager along the way.
+It would be risky to walk into a year-long investment without some sort of plan to help guide both the new hire and manager along the way.
 Find some useful checklists here to help you not forget any of the basics.

 When you plan, you can make time for the right things.
-This can include having a personalized welcome video from colleagues, or a welcome kit with WFH essentials like a coffee mug and ergonomic mouse pad, all ready for the new joiner’s first day.
+This can include having a personalized welcome video from colleagues, or a welcome kit with WFH essentials like a coffee mug and ergonomic mouse pad, all ready for the new hire’s first day.

-Don’t: Undervalue progress tracking and touchpoints.
+Don’t undervalue progress tracking and touchpoints.

 Setting up new employees for success considers the When, What, Why, and How of objectives.
 Sure, ensuring they have the right tools and knowledge to accomplish tasks is one thing (How).
 But it first starts with clearly defined goals and objectives (What), with time-bound milestones (When) and continued purpose through feedback (Why).
 Here’s how to ace that:

 The same way milestones are set on a timeline, so should moments for feedback.
-In the beginning, touch bases may need to be more regular, but in the long-run touch bases should be planned to align with milestones in order to measure if objectives are being met, if there are areas to improve on, and to make sure the new joiner continues to feel valued.
+In the beginning, touch bases may need to be more regular, but in the long-run touch bases should be planned to align with milestones in order to measure if objectives are being met, if there are areas to improve on, and to make sure the newcomer continues to feel valued.

 Communication is an integral part of every stage of onboarding.
 But in a world where remote work is dominating, it’s important to not take communication for granted and to implement systems and channels to support strong communication in virtual spaces.

 Left to their own devices, people will use their own tools.
 Which may not always be safe or compatible company-wide.
-So have available for all your employees and new joiners the right modes of communication, like a secure chat channel such as Slack, Discord, or Chatwork.
+So have available for all your employees and new hires the right modes of communication, like a secure chat channel such as Slack, Discord, or Chatwork.

 With remote work, many colleagues speak every day but never meet in person.
 Thanks to email and instant message (IM) platforms like Teams or Slack, there’s no shortage of ways to get in touch.
 However, non-verbal communication remains an important aspect of communication, so encourage the use of video chat as much as you can, if face-to-face isn’t possible.
 This promotes better work relationships.